 It also means that failed rescues—however rare they may be—are seared into their memories forever.

-“It is an unforgettable operation for me for many reasons,” Mike said.
+“It is an unforgettable operation for me for many reasons,” Xander said.
 “First reason… it was the first time I felt I could have been killed.”

-During an attempt to infiltrate the compound, Mike and the undercover police with him were “made.”
+During an attempt to infiltrate the compound, Xander and the undercover police with him were “made.”
 Once the traffickers knew who they really were, the situation could turn ugly quickly.
-“Luckily, the goons disengaged,” Mike said.
+“Luckily, the goons disengaged,” Xander said.

 Around the world, over a million more children are still trapped and afraid.
 Their traffickers treat them like property—their abusers even worse.
 Destiny Rescue’s agents are committed to rescuing every child within their power, but they can’t do it without your help.